 How to keep public safety and election operations running when emergencies arise

 Public sector agencies provide critical services and perform essential functions that citizens depend on every day as well as during emergencies.
-Continuity plans ensure that the essential functions of agencies stay operational if a natural or manmade emergency should occur.
+The proper business continuity infrastructure ensure that the essential functions of agencies stay operational if a natural or manmade emergency should occur.

 While it’s difficult to know how the aftermath of an emergency will leave an agency, town, or the whole nation, agencies should have the insurance of knowing they are resilient.
 According to a report from FEMA, 40 percent of organizations don’t open right after a natural disaster and 25 percent fail within one year.
 The United States Small Business Administration also found that over 90 percent of smaller organizations fail within two years of being struck by a disaster.